Written by: Jared Casazza, PT, DPT

 Company Sponsored Health Insurance

-Usually the cheapest and easiest option for a traveler is to take the company sponsored health insurance through the travel company that he/she is working with.
+Usually the cheapest and easiest option for a traveler is to take the company sponsored health insurance through the travel company, while on contract.
 The lower cost compared to other options is due to the fact that the company sponsored health insurance is partially paid for by the travel company as part of your total benefit package.
 The company pays a portion of your health insurance premium (in some cases 75% or more of it) so that it’s more affordable for you.
 If you pass up this benefit, in some cases the company will be able to give you slightly higher weekly pay based on the money they save from not having to pay for a portion of your health insurance, but this can have potential legal implications for the company if done incorrectly so it is not a common practice.
-We have never talked to a travel company that doesn’t offer health insurance, but it’s possible there are some small companies out there that don’t.
-The company would have to be very small though, because any company that employs more than 50 people is required to offer health insurance to all employees.
+The majority of travel companies offer health insurance benefits, although there are some smaller companies that do not.

 Most companies offer 2-3 different plans based on your individual needs.
 There will likely be at least a high deductible plan that offers a relatively low premium and a lower deductible plan with a higher premium.
 Which plan you choose depends on your own needs, but in general, those who are young, healthy and therefore unlikely to meet the deductible of either plan are better to choose a high deductible plan with the lower premiums, while those with more medical needs or perhaps growing families can often come out better with a lower deductible plan while paying the higher premiums.